Accreditation of prior learning

 - Puts your academic credits towards qualifications.

 Students may enter a UWL course with Advanced Standing at a stage later than the normal entry point.
-Advanced Standing for individuals can be awarded through Accreditation of Prior Certificated Learning or Accreditation of Prior Experiential Learning or a combination of both.
+Advanced Standing for individuals can be awarded through Recognition of Prior Certified Learning or Recognition of Prior Experiential Learning or a combination of both.
 Advanced Standing also plays an essential part in Articulation Agreements.
 Because the curriculum of our own and other organisations changes over time, Advanced Standing agreements should be reviewed on a regular basis.
-For Articulation Agreements with other educational institutions, Advanced Standing is determined solely through APCL.
+For Articulation Agreements with other educational institutions, Advanced Standing is determined solely through RPCL.

-Accreditation of Prior Learning (APL) is the general term used for accreditation activities, whether based on prior certificated learning or prior experiential learning.
-There are four ways to get APL:
+Recognition of Prior Learning (RPL) is the general term used for accreditation activities, whether based on prior certificated learning or prior experiential learning.
+There are four ways to get RPL:

 - External Accreditation